What we know about Moderna's coronavirus vaccine and how it differs from Pfizer's - KVIA

 “So that’s more manageable and much more commonly available,” Slaoui said Tuesday.

-These differences suggest that Pfizer’s vaccine may be used more for major institutions with established infrastructure like hospitals, while Moderna’s may be more useful to smaller facilities like a local chain or pharmacist.
+These differences suggest that Pfizer’s vaccine may be used more for major institutions with established infrastructure such as hospitals, while Moderna’s may be more useful to smaller facilities such as a local chain or pharmacist.

 Dosage and timing: Moderna’s vaccine is administered as two 100-microgram doses given 28 days apart.
 Pfizer’s vaccine is administered as two 30-microgram doses given 21 days apart.